Table of Contents

 Concentration In One Stock Is Risky

 Those that worked at companies like Worldcom and Enron received generous compensation, including discounted stock purchase plans.
 Employees were loyal to these companies, benefiting the companies with lower turnover.
-Many employees stayed on for many years, grateful in the knowledge that they owned many shares in those companies and would retire with significant net worth.
+Many employees stayed on for many years, grateful for the knowledge that they owned many shares in those companies and would retire with significant net worth.

 Enron and Worldcom filed for bankruptcy in late 2001-mid-2002, rendering their respective stocks virtually worthless.
 Many employees lost the vast majority of their savings and investments.

 The benefits outweigh the risks as long as your ownership of your company shares is not too concentrated.
 Thank you for reading!
+Please visit The Cents of Money for more articles of interest.

 Have you reviewed your company’s benefit plan?
 Do they offer an ESPP, and are you participating?
 Let us know about your plan.
 We would love to hear from you.